 Being a third-generation Sicilian American, pesto sauces were not common in my family.
-Sure my grandmother had all the ingredients: Fresh basil from the garden, good extra virgin olive oil, Parmigiano-Reggiano and pine nuts (a Sicilian favorite) from the groceria.
+Sure my grandmother had all the ingredients: fresh basil from the garden, good extra virgin olive oil, Parmigiano-Reggiano and pine nuts (a Sicilian favorite) from the local deli shop .
 But it just wasn't in the family tradition.
 Curious, I tried it in local restaurants and it was good, but I still did not understand why people raved about this "raw" sauce.
 However during my first trip to Italy I tried it and ever since I've been a huge pesto fan and brought my knowledge of it back home.

-Here in the States "pesto" simply means a green basil sauce and even in Italy the most famous pesto making area is along the Liguria.
+Here in the States "pesto" simply means a green basil sauce.
+Even in Italy, the most recognizable variety of the sauce is the basil one from Liguria.
 However just like most Italian cuisine, regional variation is the spice of life and now pesto recipes from other regions are getting well-deserved recognition.
 Some even going on the export market for those of us who can't hop on a plane when we get a craving.
 Pesto purists may deride the overuse of the term, but these other sauces are loaded with local flavor and ingredients and are demanding to be noticed.

 Traditional or "Green" Pesto

 Among the fresh herbs, basil is king.
 The name comes from the Greek "basileus" which means king or emperor and is an